google/flutter-desktop-embedding/example/README.md

 existing desktop application, you might instead put the Flutter application code inside your existing project structure.

-The example also serves as a simple test environment for the plugins that are part of this project, so is a collection of unrelated functionality rather than a usable application.

 (**Note:** You may be tempted to pre-build a generic binary based on this example that can run any Flutter app.
 If you do, keep in mind that you *must* use the same version of Flutter to build `flutter_assets` as you use to build